Schedule →

 Boise School District #1

 Boise is served by Independent District #1 — its own district, separate from West Ada.
 That trips up new buyers.
 About 22,400 to 23,000 students attend district schools across 33 elementary, 8 junior high, and 5 high schools, plus specialized programs (Boise Online School, Dennis Tech, Treasure Valley Math & Science Center, Montessori).
-The district is governed by a 7-member elected board and its current superintendent, Wendy Johnson, was appointed January 29, 2026.
+The district is governed by a 7-member elected board; current superintendent Wendy Johnson was appointed January 29, 2026.

 Five comprehensive high schools